wherby/tao/README.md

+# React resume on github

+## This project is ued to setup web resume on github
+The project is origin from https://github.com/deltaskelta/react-awesome-resume

+## How can I use the project

+1. update the infomation in src/person.js to your own infomation
+2. modify   ["homepage": "https://wherby.github.io/tao/"] field in package.json to your github repo
+3. maybe you need to set your SSH connection of github authetication
+4. you can "npm start" to build web in your local and "npm run deloy" to deploy your resume on the github which url is the homepage value setting in package.json

+## The following is the react infomation you may need to debug the project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>